GoogleForCreators/web-stories-wp/readme.txt

 = 1.23.0 =

 This release introduces webcam recording, more hotlinking capabilities, and a UI to change heading levels in the editor.

-= 1.22.1 =

-This release fixes an issue with inserting external media by URL.